-The Companies House online service has built-in checks to ensure all the relevant information you need to provide is present before you submit for filing.
+The Companies House online service has built-in checks to ensure you’ve provided all the relevant information before you submit for filing.

 5. Paper accounts – allow up to five days

-Some businesses will have to file paper accounts, which take longer to process than filing online.
+Some businesses will have to file paper accounts, which take longer to process than accounts submitted online.

-The deadline for your business is for the delivery of acceptable accounts, so if you deliver accounts that don’t meet the relevant legal requirements then you will still be penalised for late filing, even if they were received before the deadline.
+The deadline for your business is for filing acceptable accounts.
+Therefore, if you deliver accounts that don’t meet the relevant legal requirements, Companies House will still penalise you for late filing, even if it received your accounts on time.

-Make sure you send paper accounts in advance of your deadline and factor in the length of time it could take for your accounts to be checked by Companies House.
+For this reason, always send paper accounts well in advance of your deadline.
+And make sure you factor in the length of time it could take Companies House to check them.

 What are the penalties?

-Failure to deliver accounts on time is a criminal offence.
-You will receive a penalty for late filing, the full cost of which is dependent on how late your accounts arrive and whether your company is private or public.
+Failing to deliver accounts on time is a criminal offence.
+You’ll receive a penalty for late filing – the amount depends on how late your accounts arrive and whether your company is private or public.

-If your accounts are later than that, the fee rises to a maximum of £1,500 for private companies and £7,500 for public companies who deliver accounts six months later than their deadline.
+If your accounts are later than that, the fee rises to a maximum of £1,500 for private companies and £7,500 for public companies.